isabella232/acp-reference-architecture/overview/what-is-the-apprenda-cloud-platform.md

 Apprenda is a system for .NET, Java, and containerized applications where application workloads are first-class citizens of the architecture.
 Apprenda aggregates host Windows and Linux infrastructure (operating systems) as well as Kubernetes clusters into an abstracted single pool of compute resources that becomes a multitenant self-service platform for development teams.
 Developers interact with the platform through a collection of interfaces and APIs, instructing it to deploy, scale, configure, and otherwise manage their application workloads.

+---
 An application running on Apprenda is one that is composed of some combination of the following:
 * .NET
-  * IIS-hosted ASP.NET UI (MVC, WebForms, etc.)
+  * IIS-hosted ASP.NET Web App (`MVC, WebForms, etc.`)
-  * Self-hosted .NET WCF Web Services
+  * Self-hosted .NET Windows Communication Foundation Web Services
   * Stand-alone Windows Services
 * Java
-  * Java Web Applications (WAR or JAR deployment model)
+  * Java Web Applications (`WAR or JAR deployment model`)
-  * Java Web Applications (J2EE)
+  * Java Web Applications (`J2EE`)
 * Containers
   * Docker images
+* Kubernetes
+  * Deployment specification (`yaml`)
 * Databases
   * SQL Server Database
   * Oracle Database
+---

 Apprenda’s core architectural components described in this document work together to orchestrate deployment, scaling, fault tolerance, access, and more for guest applications.
 Additionally, Apprenda exposes consumable shared services out of the box such as an ESB, distributed caching, application metering and monitoring, and more.
-Through a plugin model, called Add-Ons, the platform can be expanded to offer any system as a shared service to guest applications.
+Through a plugin model, called platform _Add-Ons_, Apprenda can be expanded to offer any datacenter system as a shared service to guest applications.

 Through APIs and additional backend features, Apprenda gives owners many options for operationalizing the platform.
 Incorporating existing enterprise systems for change control, policy enforcement, and more is possible using the operator’s interfaces.